-Eager to entertain at home this summer?
-Whether you’re just starting to think about getting your garden ready for hosting fiery barbecues or are in the midst of planning your new kitchen project and want an outdoor space to rival the indoor one, if there’s one thing an outdoor kitchen should be – apart from pretty and practical – it’s weatherproof.
+Eager to entertain at home soon?
+Maybe you’re thinking about getting your garden ready for hosting fiery barbecues.
+Or perhaps you’re planning a new kitchen project and want an outdoor space to rival the indoor one? if there’s one thing an outdoor kitchen should be – apart from pretty and practical – it’s weatherproof.

-Why?
-Well, it needs to be protected from harsh and unpredictable weather for one – think wind, rain, frost and damaging UV rays from the sun (when it appears!) – so your outdoor kitchen stands the test of time and can be used all year round.
+Why do you need a weatherproof outdoor kitchen?
+Well, it needs to be protected from harsh and unpredictable weather for one.
+Think wind, rain, frost and damaging UV rays from the sun (when it appears!) so your outdoor kitchen stands the test of time and can be used all year round.

-To help you get ready for dining al fresco just in time for balmy summer days, we’ve put together a complete guide to designing a weatherproof outdoor kitchen – from hard-wearing surfaces and durable appliances to moisture-resistant seating and dining solutions.
+To help you get ready for dining al fresco, we’ve put together a complete guide to designing a weatherproof outdoor kitchen.
+We’ve covered everything from hard-wearing surfaces and durable appliances to moisture-resistant seating and dining solutions.

 Step one: The multi-functional layout

-The kitchen is the heart of the home after all, so when summer hits, take this idea for a sociable space into the garden.
-Think of creating your outdoor kitchen much like the one inside: it needs to have all the cooking kit, storage and preparation space to make it super practical, so there’s no need to dash inside to grab missing ingredients or bring out the food once it has been cooked indoors and is finally ready to be enjoyed al fresco.
+The kitchen is the heart of the home, so take this idea for a sociable space into the garden.
+Think of creating your outdoor kitchen much like the one inside.
+It needs to have all the cooking kit, storage and preparation space to make it super practical.
+So there’s no need to dash inside to grab missing ingredients or bring out the food from indoors.

 Start by thinking about the way you use your outdoor space in order to find the right kitchen layout.
 Do you love hosting large get-togethers and need a spacious dining area?
 Are you the chef of the family and need plenty of worktop space, plus the latest grilling appliances?

-Providing flexibility and functionality, the newly launched KönigOutdoor range of weatherproof kitchens from leading kitchen worktop specialists Königstone is the ultimate solution for easily recreating your indoor design outdoors.
+The newly launched KönigOutdoor range of weatherproof kitchens from leading kitchen worktop specialists Königstone are the perfect choice.
+Providing flexibility and functionality, they’re the ultimate solution for easily recreating your indoor design outdoors.

 There’s a wide range of modular units to choose from.
-For example, you can go all out with a grand layout with built-in appliances, a bar-style area and even incorporate sink and tap.
-Or if you are a bit tight on space, you could create a compact design with a single unit and a couple of barstools for dining or enjoying a cold drink.
+For example, go for a grand layout with built-in appliances, a bar-style area and sink and tap.
+Or if you are a bit tight on space, create a compact design with a single unit and a couple of barstools for dining.

 Step two: Resistant surfaces

 Durable worktops and furniture are key to a successful weatherproof outdoor kitchen-diner.
-Think scratch and stain proof plus, unlike indoor surfaces, they need to have a protective layer against UV lights and be resistant to both high and low temperatures, too.
+Think scratch and stain proof.
+Also, unlike indoor surfaces, they need to have a protective layer against UV light.
+In addition, they need to be resistant to both high and low temperatures.

-Finished in Neolith’s sintered stone surfaces, the KönigOutdoor kitchen cabinetry not only looks great but it’s also incredibly hard-wearing, so you don’t have to worry about the fading, scratching or staining of the material – doors, worktops, end and side panels included.
+Finished in Neolith’s sintered stone surfaces, the KönigOutdoor kitchen cabinetry not only looks great but it’s also incredibly hard-wearing.
+So you don’t have to worry about fading, scratching or staining the material – doors, worktops, end and side panels included.

-Available in eight sintered stone finishes, from a timeless marble style to contemporary concrete effects, you can achieve a look to suite your style and taste, or even coordinate it with your indoor kitchen.
+It’s available in eight sintered stone finishes, from a timeless marble style to contemporary concrete effects.
+This means you can achieve a look to suit your style, or even coordinate it with your indoor kitchen.

-Plus, if you want to fully customise your design, why not make the most of the KönigOutdoor bespoke service, working with a designer so you can maximise every inch of space and achieve the aesthetic you really want?
+In addition, if you want to fully customise your design, why not make the most of the KönigOutdoor bespoke service?
+You’ll work with a designer to maximise every inch of space and achieve the aesthetic you really want.

 Step three: Weatherproof outdoor kitchen appliances